Betrayal Trauma Recovery Podcast Episode:

 It’s a basic fact that emotional abuse isn’t attractive.
 There are 19 different types of emotional abuse, to see if you’ve been experiencing any one of the 19 types, take our free emotional abuse quiz.

-2. Does Sexual Trauma Trauma Affect Your Sex Drive?
+2. Can Trauma Affect Your Drive?

-And if your husband insistst that you owe it to him for whatever reason, that’s sexual coercion.
-And sexual coercion is an absolute turn off.
+And if your husband insists you owe it to him for whatever reason, that’s coercion.
+And coercion is an absolute turn off.
+It’s completely normal to not want to be intimate with someone manipulating and exploiting you.

 3. Detaching From Your Body Is A Trauma Response

-It’s Not You—It’s Him
+It’s Not Youโ€”It’s Him

 Understand that couple therapy or improved communication won’t solve his abuse problems.
-It’s normal that your sex drive only comes online when you’re with someone who…
+It’s normal that your drive only comes online when you’re with someone who…

 • is honest and transparent.